 Linda is a frequent speaker on issues facing educational institutions at functions sponsored by various professional organizations and the State Department of Education, and at in-service programs offered by school districts.
-She is active in the Connecticut Bar Association Education Section as well as the Connecticut Council of School Attorneys.
+For several years, she has served on the Executive Committee of the Connecticut Bar Association, Education Section.

 Before joining the firm, Linda served the State of New Jersey as a Deputy Attorney General in the Division of Criminal Justice.

 Successfully represented the Woodstock, Connecticut Board of Education in defense of a claim brought under the Individuals with Disabilities Education Act ("IDEA").
 Plaintiff sued our client, claiming that the Board had failed to appropriately identify the child as eligible for special education services in a timely way, and to require the Board to reimburse the parents for their payment of tuition to a private school.
 At the administrative hearing, the Board of Education won.
 The plaintiff appealed the hearing officer's decision to the United States District Court of Connecticut in which the decision for the Board of Education was upheld.
 The plaintiff sought judgment in the United States 2nd Circuit Court of Appeals which upheld the lower courts' rulings.
 A.P. v.
 Woodstock Board of Education, 370 F. App’x 202, 55 IDELR 61 (2d Cir.
 2010).

 Your e-mail and any information in your e-mail to this individual are

 not protected by the attorney client privilege.
 Therefore your e-mail

 should not contain any confidential information and should be for

 general information purposes only.
 The e-mail to this individual is not